DeanPol/TrieDataStructure/README.md

 Search words that are lengthwise a bit too short compared to existing(registered in tree) words are modified with our Autocomplete method.

-Goal of this project is to be able to quickly reTRIEve words(for now) and modify them with autocompletion and autocorrection(and more).
+Goal of this project is to be able to quickly reTRIEve words(for now) and modify them with autocompletion, autocorrection and more...